Sanglorian/orcus/Orcus Monsters - current.md

 > ‡	**Bite** (standard, at-will)
 > +16 vs AC; 3d6+6 damage, and the target is grappled.
 > †	**Feed** (standard, at-will) ● **Healing, Necrotic**
-> +14 vs Fortitude (must be grappling the target); 4d6+3 necrotic damage, the target loses 2 recoveries, and the barghest heals 10 hit points.
-If a target is reduced to 0 hit points in this fashion, the barghest gains a cumulative +2 bonus to attack rolls, damage rolls, and all defenses until the end of the encounter.
+> +14 vs Fortitude (must be grappling the target); 4d6+3 necrotic damage, the target loses 1 recovery, the barghest heals 15 hit points and the barghest gains a +2 power bonus on attack and damage rolls until the end of its next turn.
 > ∢	**Howl of the Damned** (standard, refresh 5, 6) ● **Fear, Psychic**
 > Near arc 5; +12 vs Will; 4d6+4 psychic damage, and the target is dazed and weakened (save ends both).
-> **Shifting Shapechange** (swift, once a round) ● **Polymorph**
+> **Shapechange** (swift, at-will) ● **Polymorph**
-> A barghest can assume the shape of a giant black dog or a goblin-like humanoid.
+> A barghest can assume the shape of a giant black dog or a goblin-like humanoid, or its original barghest form.
 It loses its bite attack in goblin form.
-Each time a greater wolf-goblin changes shape it can shift 3 squares.
+Each time a barghest changes shape it can shift 3 squares.

 # Couatl